nre-learning/nrelabs-curriculum/lessons/lesson-29/stage1/guide.md

 We have five test-cases in total, and these will be executed one after the other.
 The first three test cases perform string comparison, while the last two execute the substring function.

-We'll go ahead and start our test-cases -
+We'll go ahead and start our test-cases:

 ```
 robot /antidote/lessons/lesson-29/stage1/chapter1_eg1.robot
 ```

 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 11)">Run this snippet</button>

 As expected, test-cases `Check Equal1`, `Check Equal2`, `Check Substring2` fails, and `Check Equal1`, `Check Substring1` passes.
 Since all the test-cases did not pass, the test-suite result is "Fail".